Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 There’s no specific time on how much time it will take Google to start showing your contents in Google search snippets box.
 Firstly, your content needs to rank in the first page of Google search results, then you need to provide correct, highly useful and concise answers to the users’ queries.

-That being said, as far as our understanding, it will take anywhere around 2 to 3 months for you to get featured snippets for low to medium competitive keywords.
+That being said, as far as our understanding, it will take anywhere around 2 to 3 months for you to get snippets for low to medium competitive keywords.
 We also have written a detailed SEO case study where you can find out how long does it take to get into top 10 results for a keyword.

 4. What are the BEST tools I can use to get Google featured snippets easily?

-Here are few of the best SEO tools we often use to get Google featured snippets for Bloggers Passion contents.
+Here are few of the best SEO tools we often use to get Google snippets for Bloggers Passion contents.

 - SEMrush (it’s an essential SEO tool which helps you with everything from keyword research to backlink analysis to competitor research)